AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 * PartialDerivativeFunction (Optional): The partial derivative function to be multiplied with initialPartialFirstDerivativeTensor.
 Must supply the initialPartialFirstDerivativeTensor argument to the function.

-* PreviousTensorObject1 (Optional): The first previous tensor object that was used to generate the current tensor object.

-* PreviousTensorObject2 (Optional): The second previous tensor object that was used to generate the current tensor object.
+* inputTensorArray (Optional): The input tensor objects that was used to generate the current tensor object.

 #### Returns